-Lee Strobel is an author we have reviewed before (see “Penpoints”, ""A Tough Journalist Looks At The Case For Christ"," May 1, 2000).
-Strobel studied law at Yale and was the former legal editor for the Chicago Tribune.
+Lee Strobel studied law at Yale and was the former legal editor for the Chicago Tribune.
 Having been an atheist at one time, Strobel has combined his legal and investigative skills in producing a couple of valuable books which argue for the divine origin of the Christian movement.
-It was in his recently published volume that I ran across a section that dramatically engaged my attention.

-In doing research for his latest book, The Case For Faith (Grand Rapids: Zondervan, 2000), Strobel sought out and was granted an interview with Templeton in his penthouse apartment on the 25th floor of a high rise in Toronto, Canada.
+In doing research for The Case For Faith, Strobel sought out and was granted an interview with Templeton in his penthouse apartment on the twenty-fifth floor of a high rise in Toronto, Canada.

 Strobel says that, amazingly, Templeton’s “body language softened.”
 His voice took on a “melancholy and reflective tone.”
 And then, incredibly, he said: